-Ease of use is excellent as well.
+Ease of use is excellent.
 With an effortless pull cord and automatic choke, owners say the HRX217VKA starts on the first try almost every time.
 Its powerful four-stroke engine can tackle unruly yards with thick or wet grass.
 The automatic transmission lets you set your own pace -- up to 4 mph.
-We spotted a few reviews that say the paddle controls can be awkward to use, making for uneven acceleration, but those comments might now be dated because, as Mahoney reports, Honda updated the drive control system for 2015.
-"With the new system, called the Select Drive, you no longer have to apply constant pressure to the control paddles to maintain a speed—it's more like cruise control," he says.
+We spotted a few reviews that say the paddle controls can be awkward to use, making for uneven acceleration, but those comments might now be dated, as Honda updated the drive control system a few years back.
+Berendsohn grouses a little about the deck lift adjustment levers, which he calls "small and uncomfortable to use," adding that "they mar an otherwise outstanding machine."

 Toro self-propelled lawn mowers also score highly in testing.
-Among those, we saw some strong recommendations for the Toro Recycler 20333 as another excellent choice that's packed with features many owners love.
+Among those, we saw some strong recommendations for the Toro Recycler 20333 (Est. $400) as another excellent choice that's packed with features many owners love.
 It also gets respect from most expert reviewers, with special kudos for its SpinStop blade-break clutch system, which stops the blades from spinning but keeps the engine running.
 That makes it possible to stop the blade but not the mower if you need to get ahead of it to clear an obstacle in your path, improving efficiency without compromising safety.
 The Personal Pace Self-Propel system, which matches the mower's speed to the user's walking pace (up to 4.8 miles per hour), is another significant plus, according to owners.
 Some love that they can practically trot, others like to set a more leisurely pace.

-The Toro Recycler 20332 (Est. $340) is very similar to the 20333 but it lacks the popular SpinStop system.
-It does well enough in one professional review to earn Best Buy status, but user satisfaction at sites like HomeDepot.com seems to be just a touch lower.
-The Toro Recycler mowers have only a two-year warranty, but Toro includes a three-year, guaranteed-to-start warranty that promises the mower will start with only one or two pulls.
+The Toro Recycler 20332 (Est. $360) is also similar to the 20333 but it lacks the popular SpinStop system.
+It does well enough in Consumer Report's testing to earn Best Buy status there, but user satisfaction at sites like Home Depot seems to be just a touch lower -- 3.9 stars based on more than 3,200 reviews.
+All of these Toro Recycler mowers have a shorter warranty than the Honda mowers -- two years for residential use -- but Toro includes a three-year, guaranteed-to-start engine warranty that promises the mower will start with only one or two pulls.